On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Introduction

-FDM generalizes to more decision problems by strengthening the capability to encode implicit knowledge and process multi-task~\cite{han2020survey}, multi-modal~\cite{xu2022multimodal,tsai2019multimodal}, and space-time data~\cite{wen2022transformers},.
-With the help of transformers, FDM incorporates data across modalities, including time series, text, voice, image, video, categorical or numerical data~\cite{bommasani2021opportunities,bao2021beit,BEIT3}, which enables broad multi-agent applications, such as video games, robotics, and vehicle routing tasks.
-Besides, for modeling series and sequence patterns, FDM has better training and inference efficiency than recurrent neural network based models, thanks to their parallel computation in training or inference~\cite{bert}.
-Furthermore, the self-attention mechanism in FDM can learn the interactions between input tokens, which are inherently permutation invariant~\cite{lin2017structured} for processing a sequence of states and actions, e.g., well-suited for multi-agent tasks~\cite{wen2022multi}.
-Overall, FDM represents the inputs as token sequences followed by self-attention interactions, which are intrinsically compatible with more modalities and tasks with good generalization potential.
+FDM generalizes to more decision problems by enhancing its ability to encode implicit knowledge and process multi-task~\citep{han2020survey}, multi-modal~\citep{xu2022multimodal,tsai2019multimodal}, and space-time data~\citep{wen2022transformers}.
+With the help of transformers, FDM integrates data across modalities, including time series, text, voice, image, video, categorical, or numerical data~\citep{bommasani2021opportunities,bao2021beit,BEIT3}, enabling a wide range of multi-agent applications, such as video games, robotics, and vehicle routing tasks.
+Moreover, FDM offers better training and inference efficiency than recurrent neural network-based models for modeling series and sequence patterns, due to their parallel computation in training or inference~\citep{bert}.
+Additionally, the self-attention mechanism in FDM can learn interactions between input tokens, inherently permutation invariant~\citep{lin2017structured} for processing a sequence of states and actions, making it well-suited for multi-agent tasks~\citep{wen2022multi}.
+Overall, FDM represents inputs as token sequences followed by self-attention interactions, intrinsically compatible with more modalities and tasks with strong generalization potential.

-FDM solves online decision problems in feasible time and cost domains more efficiently.
-Firstly, thanks to the large-scale parameters, multi-head operators, and global aggregation~\cite{bert, brown2020gpt3}, FDM naturally owns extremely high model complexity and learns cross-domain knowledge via effective pre-training on large-scale, multi-modal, and multi-task datasets.
-Secondly, FDM intrinsically shares the same learning objective across the offline and online training stages, reducing the difficulty of continuous learning.
-Finally, FDM adopts the tuning modes from the transformer, such as fine-tuning and prompt learning, which further enhances the learning efficiency.
-In summary, FDM uses collected offline data to perform pre-training, which can vastly improve the data efficiency and speed up the calculating speed of online decision-making tasks.
+FDM addresses online decision problems in feasible time and cost domains more efficiently.
+Firstly, thanks to large-scale parameters, multi-head operators, and global aggregation~\citep{bert, brown2020gpt3}, FDM naturally possesses extremely high model complexity and learns cross-domain knowledge through effective pre-training on large-scale, multi-modal, and multi-task datasets.
+Secondly, FDM intrinsically shares the same learning objective across offline and online training stages, reducing the difficulty of continuous learning.
+Finally, FDM adopts tuning modes from the transformer, such as fine-tuning and prompt learning, further enhancing learning efficiency.
+In summary, FDM utilizes collected offline data for pre-training, significantly improving data efficiency and accelerating the calculation speed of online decision-making tasks.